knowles28/spending_tracker/README.md

 **Spending Tracker**

-Build an app that allows a user to track their spending, highlighting the most common type of transactions they make
+Build an app that allows a user to track their spending, highlighting the most common type of transactions they make in their daily life.

 **MVP**